-Estrogen is produced by the ovaries and in smaller amounts by the adrenal cortex (The outer segment of the adrenal gland located on top of each kidney), testes (testicles) and fetoplacental unit (the fetus and the placenta).
+Estrogen is produced by the ovaries and in smaller amounts by the adrenal cortex (The outer segment of the adrenal gland located on top of each kidney), testes (testicles), and fetoplacental unit (the fetus and the placenta).

 Estrogen is considered to be the "female" hormone, whereas testosterone is considered the "male" hormone.
-However, both hormones are present in both sexes.1
+However, both hormones are present in both sexes.

-Estrogen hormones play an essential role in the growth and development of female secondary sexual characteristics such as breasts, pubic and armpit hair, endometrium, regulation of the menstrual cycle and reproductive system.
+Estrogen hormones play an essential role in the growth and development of female secondary sexual characteristics such as breasts, pubic and armpit hair, endometrium, and the regulation of the menstrual cycle and reproductive system.

 Contents of this article:

-Fast facts on estrogen
+Fast facts on Estrogen

-Here are some key points about estrogen.
+Here are some key points about Estrogen.
 More detail and supporting information is in the main article.